 - Ability to take advantage of investments already made in the skills and tools for managing on-premises VMware environments.

 - Modernization of your application workloads by adopting Azure services and without facing interruptions.

 - Convenience especially for running Windows and SQL Server workloads.
-Indeed, Customers adopting this solution are entitled to three years of free Extended Security Updates for Windows Server and SQL Server.
+In fact,, customers who adopt this solution are entitled to three years of free extended security updates for Windows Server and SQL Server.
 Furthermore, being in effect an Azure service, Azure VMware Solution supports Azure Hybrid Benefits, that allow you to maximize the investments made in local Windows Server and SQL Server licenses during the migration or extension to Azure.
 Finally, you can get a financial benefit by buying Reserved Instances (to 1 or 3 years) to save on the cost of the Azure VMware Solution.

 Features of the solution

 Azure Private Cloud infrastructure contains vSphere clusters on dedicated bare metal systems, able to scale from 3 to 16 host.
 It also provides the ability to have multiple clusters in a single Azure Private Cloud.
 The hosts are high-end and equipped with two Intel processors 18 core, 2,3 GHz and 576 GB RAM.